-Casey Krout

-ATIS Technical Support - Database and Data Interfaces
+Casey Krout 511 Platform Technical Support - Database and Data Interfaces

-Years of Experience 20+
+20+years

-Casey Krout has been a database designer and programmer for almost 20 years.
+Casey Krout has been a database designer and programmer since 1998.
 The base to any interactive program or app often involves a database and related programs, and Casey has designed more than 100 web-based interactive programs/sites.
 His first work in transportation was in 2004 when he began working on the Pennsylvania Turnpike Emergency Notification System.
 His ideas to link an operations center interface with a master database that could then disseminate a consistent public message helped win two international awards for the Pennsylvania Turnpike.
+Casey develops using virtually all mainstream languages, databases, frameworks, platforms and operating systems in both bricks and mortar and cloud facilities.
 On a personal note, Casey is a Scoutmaster who is a merit badge counselor for computers, digital technology, and programming.

 - 511PAConnect Casey created the GIS interfaces for the 511PAConnect program so that operations staff could easily draw a designated impact area for a trapped queue situation, and have the system automatically generate the corresponding shape file that is used by PEMA to issue an IPAWS alert to impacted travelers and residents.
-He was responsible for building the interface with PEMA; - GeoTalker Casey developed the manual alert interface for GeoTalker.
+He was responsible for building the interface with PEMA; - GeoTalkerTM Casey developed the manual alert interface for GeoTalker mobile applications, including DriveSafe WV.
 With this interface, alerts pertinent to static geo-located events can be entered and then announced to travelers when the get near the specified geolocation.
-He has adapted this interface to accommodate speed limit changes, runaway truck ramps, truck parking data, and moving work zone announcements: - Pennsylvania Turnpike Commission (PTC) The ability for the Pennsylvania Turnpike Commission to enter traffic event information into the ENS system was programmed by, and has been enhanced with multiple upgrades by Casey.
+He has adapted this interface to accommodate speed limit changes, runaway truck ramps, truck parking data, and moving work zone announcements; - Pennsylvania Turnpike Commission (PTC) The ability for the Pennsylvania Turnpike Commission to enter traffic event information into the ENS system was programmed by, and has been enhanced with multiple upgrades by Casey.
 Casey has been the primary programmer for interfacing this system with a number of third party data feeds including NOAA, INRIX and WAZE.
 He has also created portals for construction managers to enter lane closures, and then to pass this information to other systems that red-flag conflicting planned and unplanned closures.
 Casey develops APIs for accepting data and for delivering data.
 He has written the databases and programs that generate data feeds for the PTC to provide to the public.
-Casey also developed and maintains the toll calculator and the over dimensional truck permitting programs for the PTC; - Pennsylvania 511 System Casey was responsible for creating the web map and all the web map layers for the 511PA system.
+Casey also developed and maintains the toll calculator and the over dimensional truck permitting programs for the PTC;

+• Pennsylvania 511 System - Casey was responsible for creating the web map and all the web map layers for the 511PA system.
 A key challenge for the system was to accept single video streams from each camera and securely reflect these streams to the public, and Casey developed the programming that made the video reliably delivered to PCs and mobile devices.
-As additional enhancements were requested,

-Casey designed and built the plow-truck tracker data interface and GIS layers.
+As additional enhancements were requested, Casey designed and built the plow-truck tracker data interface and GIS layers.
 His final product is a dynamic, interactive plow truck layer that changes views at different zoom levels.
-Casey's ability to manage and display GIS data was instrumental in this implementation; and
+Casey's ability to manage and display GIS data was instrumental in this implementation.